types of automation testing

 Manual testing requires humans to sit in front of computers and carefully execute each step of the testing process.
 This type of mundane task is often associated with significant human errors.
 Automation testing is more efficient because it keeps the errors to almost zero.

-The best use cases of test automation are- it automates repetitive tasks and renders more accurate results than manual testing.
-Moreover, you can run both functional and non-functional testing with the right kind of automation testing tools.
+The best use cases of test automation are – it automates repetitive tasks and renders more accurate results than manual testing.
+Below, we have listed all the key benefits of using automation in software.
+Take a quick look at them.

 • A faster and more efficient process